emca-it/EnergySOAR/05-0-0-User_guide/05-0-0-User_guide.md

 Analyzer templates are still customisable via the UI and can also be imported.

 ##### Import analyzer templates
-TheHive Project provides a set of analyzer templates (we use the same report-templates.zip archive for backward compatibility reasons).
+Energy SOAR Project provides a set of analyzer templates (we use the same report-templates.zip archive for backward compatibility reasons).

 The template archive is available at https://download.thehive-project.org/report-templates.zip.